 Gozo Towns & Villages

 Gozo, with tiny Comino is a place to escape to at any time of the year, even if you are on holiday in Malta.
-Accommodation is mainly provided in Gozo farmhouses as there is ony a small number of hotels in Gozo.
+Accommodation is mainly provided in Gozo farmhouses and apartments as there is ony a small number of hotels in Gozo.
 The people are welcoming and friendly, the countryside both dramatic and picturesque and if you want to get away from it all, you can.
 It has all the essential ingredients that make Gozo an ideal holiday destination.